slarwise/interesting-files.nvim/README.md

 This will let you go to the nth interesting file by pressing a number and then space, e.g. `3<space>` takes you to the third file.
 If you don't prefix it with a number, it will go to the first file.

-## TODO

-Add a setup function so the user can configure

-- [ ] The location of the file to read interesting files from.
-- [ ] Have multiple such files, concatenate the file names.
-Should be able to handle files not existing.